singhpriti5/Food-Website/README.md

 # ROYAL TADKA.
 A online food resturant

-## This is a website Made by be and a frind
+## This is a website made by me and a frind
-I wanted Code, Test and Deploy a Full-fleged Website and here it is the source code for the website is uploaded on me friends git-hub which is used to host the website(link given below)
+I wanted  to code, test and deploy a Full-fleged Website and here it is the source code for the website is uploaded on me friends git-hub which is used to host the website(link given below)

 <H3 align='right'>